oblio360/hearthstone-blog/_drafts/hearthstone-workshop.md

 "Life Tap": Mal'ganis, Dr. Boom, Implosion, Knife Juggler, Mortal Coil.

 Same concept: strong cards, preferably that fit multiple archetypes, and 1 neutral per set.

+So my question would be:

+Do you think that a Blizzard workshop would be a good idea?
+If not, why?